kranzky/insoluble/folly.md

 "Mike, Christopher, do you see that single painting?"
 Arthur replied, a bit late to the conversation.

-exposition;10:NOTICED PAINTING ROOM

-As they all noticed the painting in the room,

-exposition;9:FISHES DEVOURING DEVICE

-they observed whimpering fishes devouring a mysterious device.

-exposition;15:SIGNIFICANCE ARTHUR UNDERSTANDS

-Arthur understood the significance of this peculiar scene,

-dialogue;6:EXPLAIN ARTHUR

-"I can explain," Arthur said,

-exposition;10:JAY CURIOUS NODS

-as Jay, growing more curious, nodded in agreement.

 Arthur dug through his meagre satchel, seeking the item that would shed light on Mike's local fame.
 He pulled out a coiled parchment and, holding it politely, flashed it before his friends.
 The parchment depicted a scene that stood out among Mike's massive art collection, one that sparked occasional conversations and curiosity.

 As Arthur developed a minor obsession tracking down Mike's comforting secret, he felt a mixture of excitement and anxiety.
 He had stumbled upon a passage in a disintegrating manuscript, leaving him both confused and intrigued by the whole ordeal.